alex-bellon/wikipedia/README.md

 - [Googlewhack](https://en.wikipedia.org/wiki/Googlewhack) - a contest to find a Google Search query that returns a single result.
 - [Google's ideological echo chamber](https://en.wikipedia.org/wiki/Google's_Ideological_Echo_Chamber) - commonly referred to as the Google memo, is an internal memo, dated July 2017, by United States-based Google engineer James Damore about Google's culture and diversity policies.
 - [Infodemic](https://en.wikipedia.org/wiki/Infodemic) - a rapid and far-reaching spread of both accurate and inaccurate information about something, such as a disease.
+- [Internet Research Agency](https://en.wikipedia.org/wiki/Internet_Research_Agency) - also known as Glavset and known in Russian Internet slang as the Trolls from Olgino, is a Russian company engaged in online influence operations on behalf of Russian business and political interests.
 - [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166) - a standard published by the International Organization for Standardization (ISO) that defines codes for the names of countries, dependent territories, special areas of geographical interest, and their principal subdivisions (e.g., provinces or states).
 - [Joe job](https://en.wikipedia.org/wiki/Joe_job) - a spamming technique that sends out unsolicited e-mails using spoofed sender data.
 Early joe jobs aimed at tarnishing the reputation of the apparent sender or inducing the recipients to take action against them (see also Email spoofing), but they are now typically used by commercial spammers to conceal the true origin of their messages and to trick recipients into opening emails apparently coming from a trusted source.
 - [Me at the zoo](https://en.wikipedia.org/wiki/Me_at_the_zoo) - first video that was uploaded to YouTube.